Bees, Wasps, And Why You Need A Pest Control Professional

 The short answer to this question is no. Again, wasps may not swarm around their nests.
 This may give you a false sense of comfort.
 Never assume that the few wasps you see outside of their home are the colony.
 Approaching a nest can put the wasps on high alert, agitating them to the point of aggression.

-If you suspect that you have a bee or wasp nest, call a pest control professional immediately.
+If you suspect that you have a bee or wasp nest, call a Commercial pest control professional immediately.
 Stay far away from the nest and wait for the expert to remove the danger from your home or yard.
 Do you have a bee or wasp problem?
-Contact us at The Original Bugman Pest Elimination, Inc. for more information on our bee and wasp control services!
+Contact us at The Original Bugman Pest Elimination, Inc. of Columbia for more information on our bee and wasp control services!